BennyTheDev/pipe-specs/README.md

 "01" must be skipped by indexers (not mandatory for indexing, but clients should add it).

-Recommendations for creating non-fungible tokens
+Recommendations for creating non-fungible/semi-fungible tokens

 || ERC-721 | ERC-1155 | ERC-404
 | -------------| ------------- | ------------- | ------------- |